VidVrbnjak/ratatui_input/README.md

 [ratatui-input][crate] is a simple input widget like `<input />` in HTML for [ratatui][].

+**UNDER CONSTRUCTION**
+This crate is still under heavy construction and not ready or use yet

 **Features**

 - Single line input with baisc operations (insert/delet characters, copy, cut, jumps, ...)